Nigje/Persian-Sentences-Image-Dataset/Readme.md

 ## Introduction

 The dataset comprises 264 Persian sentences presented in 11 distinct fonts.
 Each sentence is transformed into an individual image aligned in a single line.
 Subsequently, these images underwent a combination process with various types of noise to create the final dataset.
+The dataset is suitable for training LSTM neural networks in optical character recognition (OCR) tasks.
+The LSTM model can effectively learn the sequential patterns within the sentences and fonts.
 For your reference, please review the Noises directory for a detailed overview of the applied noise types.

 Every sample within the dataset is accompanied by a corresponding text file.
 These text files contain the character and the coordinates of it present in the image.
-The format within each line of the text file follows a structured pattern: *<Starting pixel index>* _*<Ending pixel index>* _*<Character>*.
+The format within each line of the text file follows a structured pattern: \<Starting pixel index> _\<Ending pixel index> _\<Character>.
 This format precisely delineates each character's position within the image matrix.

 In the following image, red lines are used to denote the beginning and ending pixels of each character.